evercoinx/meme-tools/README.md

 # Token Post Launch Plan

-1. Publish posts about the meme on the X account and the Telegram group.
+1. Publish posts with meme variations on the X account and the Telegram group regularly.

+2. Start social hype about reaching 500 reactions on Dex Screener:

-2. Publish posts about reaching 500 Dex Screener reactions on the X account and the Telegram group, and raid it on the Telegram group.
+    1. Publish and pin posts on the X account and the Telegram group

+    2. Order the following promotions for the published X post on [SocialPlug Twitter](https://panel.socialplug.io/order/twitter-usa-services):

+        - 500 Likes (11 USDC)
+        - 1,000 Post Views (3,8 USDC)
+        - 100 Retweets (3 USDC)

+    3. Order the following promotions for the published Telegram post on [SocialPlug Telegram](https://panel.socialplug.io/order/telegram-services):

+        - 250 Mix Positive Reactions (6 USDC)

-3. If opt in, adjust these environment variables in the _.env.production_ file:
+3. Optionally, adjust these environment variables in the _.env.production_ file:

     - Pool: